AlamoEngine-Tools/eaw.modinfo/README.md

 ### Version History:

+-*v2.3.1*
+  - Added a requirement on virtual mods for the dependency resolve algorithm.
 - *v2.3*
   - The `dependencies` property was augmented to (optionally) support multiple kinds of resolve layouts.
   - Added optional property `version-range` to `ModReference`